 \section{Discussion}

 We have shown how finding the parent Hamiltonian of a complex-valued TDJA leads to the systematic generation of exactly-solvable one-dimensional strongly-correlated systems away from equilibrium.
 While we have focused on spinless bosonic systems, in which the many-body wavefunction is permutation-symmetric under particle exchange, it is natural to consider generalizations to fermionic and anyonic systems.
-In the presence of hard-core interactions, a natural avenue to do so is via the Bose-Fermi mapping \cite{Girardeau60} and its generalization to anyonic systems \cite{Girardeau06}.
-Such dualities establish a map between bosonic states and states with other quantum exchange statistics, both in and out of equilibrium \cite{Girardeau00,minguzzi2005exactcoherent,delcampo08}.
-In the absence of hardcore interactions, as in the LL gas, one can still find as well documented in the LL gas.
-In a time-dependent setting, by considering generalizations of the Bose-Fermi mapping that hold at strong coupling for finite interactions, following Gaudin \cite{Gaudin14}.
-This approach has already been fruitful in the study of the time-dependent LL gas \cite{Buljan08,Jukic08,Pezer09} and paves the way to find time-dependent fermionic and anyonic models dual to the long-range Lieb-Liniger model we have discussed.
-Yet a different approach is to rely on the exact mapping uncovered by Bethe-ansatz between models with different particle statistics \cite{Kundu09,Batchelor06,Batchelor06b,Batchelor08}.
+In the presence of hard-core interactions, a natural avenue to do so is via the Bose-Fermi mapping \citep{Girardeau60} and its generalization to anyonic systems \citep{Girardeau06}.
+Such dualities establish a map between bosonic states and states with other quantum exchange statistics, both in and out of equilibrium \citep{Girardeau00,minguzzi2005exactcoherent,delcampo08}.
+For finite interactions with coupling strength $c$, one can make use of the generalizations of the Bose-Fermi mapping that hold at strong coupling, following Gaudin \citep{Gaudin14}.
+This approach has already been fruitful in the study of the time-dependent LL gas using a $1/c$ expansion \citep{Buljan08,Jukic08,Pezer09} and paves the way to find time-dependent fermionic and anyonic models dual to the long-range Lieb-Liniger model we have discussed.
+Yet a different approach is to rely on the exact mapping uncovered by Bethe-ansatz between models with different particle statistics \citep{Kundu09,Batchelor06,Batchelor06b,Batchelor08}.

-Likewise, further studies can be envisioned by generalizing our results to higher spatial dimensions \cite{CalogeroMarchioro75,KhareRay97,BeauDC21}, mixtures \cite{GirardeauMinguzzi07,Harshman17}, truncated interactions \cite{JainKhare99,Pittman17}, and particles with spin or internal structure \cite{Vacek94,Kawakami94,Girardeau04}.
+Likewise, further studies can be envisioned by generalizing our results to higher spatial dimensions \citep{CalogeroMarchioro75,KhareRay97,BeauDC21}, mixtures \citep{GirardeauMinguzzi07,Harshman17}, truncated interactions \citep{JainKhare99,Pittman17}, and particles with spin or internal structure \citep{Vacek94,Kawakami94,Girardeau04}.

-One may further wonder whether the exact evolutions discussed here admit an integrable structure analogous to that of time-dependent quantum Hamiltonians constructed from a zero-curvature representation in the space of parameters \cite{Sinitsyn18}.
+One may further wonder whether the exact evolutions discussed here admit an integrable structure analogous to that of time-dependent quantum Hamiltonians constructed from a zero-curvature representation in the space of parameters \citep{Sinitsyn18}.